No-go for tree-level R-symmetry breaking: Gaugino masses in ordinary gauge mediation models

 \section{Gaugino masses in ordinary gauge mediation models}

 We will review some result of gauge mediation and set up the notations for our following analysis.
+We start from the superfield formulation of the standard SUSY Lagrangian

-Since we are concerning how gauginos acquire masses after SUSY and R-symmetry breaking, we ignore the detail of the SUSY breaking sector, and assume a spurion field $X$ as specified in \eqref{eq:1-1}. $X$ couples to the messenger sector through Yukawa couplings
+and expand it in the component field formulation.
+Since we are concerning how gauginos acquire masses after SUSY and R-symmetry breaking, we ignore the detail of the SUSY breaking sector, and assume a spurion field $X$ as specified in \eqref{eq:1-1}. $X$ couples to the messenger sector through the cubic term in the superpotential

-where $\tilde \Phi$ and $\Phi$ are messengers which are conjugate to each other in SM gauge symmetry.
-The non-zero VEV of $X$ gives a SUSY breaking spectrum to messenger fields, which is seen from expanding the SUSY lagrangian in component fields:
+where $\tilde \Phi$ and $\Phi$ are messengers which are conjugate to each other in SM gauge symmetry representations.
+The non-zero VEV of $X$ gives a SUSY breaking spectrum to messenger fields, which can be seen from expanding the SUSY lagrangian in component fields:

-Messengers are charged under SM gauge symmetry, also coupled to gauge fields.
+Messengers are charged under SM gauge symmetry, thus coupled to gauge fields through covariant derivative terms in the kinetic part of the Lagrangian.
 In the Wess-Zumino gauge, the contact terms of messengers to gauginos are

-Where $\lambda^a$ is the SSM gaugino $\tilde g$.
+where $\lambda^a$ is the SSM gaugino $\tilde g$.
 Similar terms also exist for $\tilde \Phi$.
-The corresponding vertexes are shown in Figure \ref{fg:1}.
-The gauginos obtain masses from the one loop Feymann diagram shown in Figure \ref{fg:2}, which can be calculated by wave-function renormalization method~\cite{Giudice:1997ni}.
-The result is given as in \eqref{eq:1-2}.
+The corresponding vertices are shown in Figure~\ref{fg:1}.
+Gauginos obtain masses from one-loop Feymann diagrams as shown in Figure~\ref{fg:2}, which can be calculated by the wave-function renormalization method~\cite{Giudice:1997ni}.
+The result is given in \eqref{eq:1-2}.

 \begin{fmffile}{fg1}

 \end{fmffile}

 \begin{fmffile}{fg2}